gferreira/fb-variable-values/docs/pages/reference/measurements-format.md

 | X         | x-height    | `0`           | `font.info.xHeight`   |
 | W         | width       | `glyph.width` | `0`                   |
 {: .table .table-hover }

+### Sign of the measured values

+**The sign of the measured values matters.** While most measurements are usually positive, some are by definition *negative* – for example the descender value or a bottom overshoot.

+If a font-level value is positive, and the measured glyph value is negative, we can suspect an issue with the contours (shapes turning inside out).

 Python example